marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 ![Menubar-Topology](doc/menubar-topology.png)

-Although `LittleBrother` can run on a single PC (master), it is possible to monitor several slave PCs at the same time.
+Although `LittleBrother` can run on a single PC (master), it is possible to monitor several client PCs at the same time.
 In order to keep the overview over the network of PCs the tab `Topology` provides a list of the currently known PCs.

 ![Topology](doc/topology.png)

-It shows the master and all slave nodes with the following columns:
+It shows the master and all client nodes with the following columns:

-* *Node Type*: Denotes the type of node ("Master" or "Slave").
-There is exactly one master and `0..N` slaves.
+* *Node Type*: Denotes the type of node ("Master" or "Client").
+There is exactly one master and `0..N` clients.
 If the node process is running in a Docker container it will have an additional `(Docker)` remark.

 * *Node Name*: Denotes the unique name of the node.
 It usually corresponds to the host DNS name, but it can be set in